ghc-proposals/ghc-proposals/proposals/0000-lazy-field-annotations.rst

 This proposal introduces ``-XLazyFieldAnnotations``.
-The extension enables the existing prefix ``~`` field annotation syntax in data and GADT constructor fields, independently of ``-XStrictData``.
-It allows users and source generators to write laziness explicitly without also changing the default strictness of unannotated fields.
+The extension enables the existing prefix ``~`` field annotation syntax in data and GADT constructor fields. ``-XStrictData`` would imply ``-XLazyFieldAnnotations``, while continuing to control the default strictness of unannotated fields.
+This allows users and source generators to write laziness explicitly without also changing that default.

 See discussion in `GHC issue #24455 <https://gitlab.haskell.org/ghc/ghc/-/issues/24455>`_.